easyuc/EasyUC/uc-dsl/README.md

 When run from the command line, `ucdsl` must be invoked on a single UC DSL (`.uc`) file, which it will parse and typecheck.
-Error messages and warning are output to the standard error output, and the final exit status will be 0 if there are no errors, and 1 otherwise.
+Error messages and warnings are output to the standard error output, and the final exit status will be 0 if there are no errors, and 1 otherwise.

 When one UC DSL file requires (`uc_require`s) another UC DSL file,